Ask Experts Questions for FREE Help!

 shygrneyzs's Avatar

 Laughs about the pre-nup taking over debts.
 I never had a pre-nup.
 There was never enough money to argue about.
 But in hindsight, it would have been a great thing to do.
-After my Mother's brother died, teh family estate was divided up and I received a third of my Mother's portion (the other 2/3 went to my two brothers).
+After my Mother's brother died, the family estate was divided up and I received a third of my Mother's portion (the other 2/3 went to my two brothers).
 That inheritance became community property and my husband spent $30,000 of it in less than 6 months (a one day shopping spree included a new car, an imported rifle, a wolf hybrid pup, a new wardrobe, and a stop at the cigar store).

 kp2171's Avatar

-off topic, but along the lines of one spouse spending the "others" money after a windfall
+Off topic, but along the lines of one spouse spending the "others" money after a windfall

-when my wifes best friend was just separated, and likely going to be divorced, they had an investment property that was ripe for selling. cleared a little over 100K after 2 years of rehab work and establishing solid lease relationships. absolutely a fantastic real estate deal.
+When my wife's best friend was just separated, and likely going to be divorced, they had an investment property that was ripe for selling.
+Cleared a little over 100K after 2 years of rehab work and establishing solid lease relationships.
+Absolutely a fantastic real estate deal.

-they sold the property the day before the indy 500. he was in indy to see the race. she spent over 100K in less than 2 hours. she paid off the house, paid off her truck, and something else that i cant remember. i think something to do with money in an education fund for a child.
+They sold the property the day before the indy 500.
+He was in indy to see the race.
+She spent over 100K in less than 2 hours.
+She paid off the house, paid off her truck, and something else that I can't remember.
+I think something to do with money in an education fund for a child.

-when he got back he was furious, as he wanted the cash. said shed broken the law and blah blah blah. well, no. its not like she hid it in a coffee can buried in the back 40 or anything. best thing she could have done. really helped her long term to have the assets paid off.
+When he got back he was furious, as he wanted the cash.
+Said shed broken the law and blah blah blah.
+Well, no. its not like she hid it in a coffee can buried in the back 40 or anything.
+Best thing she could have done.
+Really helped her long term to have the assets paid off.

-my wife said it was absolutely thrilling to be driving around town with her paying down her friends debt. and that actually began to reshape our investment plans.
+My wife said it was absolutely thrilling to be driving around town with her paying down her friends debt.
+And that actually began to reshape our investment plans.

-moral of the story? dont get drunk at indy and leave your estranged wife with over 50K of "your" money.
+Moral of the story?
+Don't get drunk at indy and leave your estranged wife with over 50K of "your" money.

 NeedKarma's Avatar